Data Rescue for Mac Review – Has It Aged Like Wine or Milk?

 #FeatureResultDescription

-3Other types of scan BadData Rescue doesn't offer too much when it comes to advanced data recovery capabilities.
+4Additional scan features BadData Rescue doesn't offer too much when it comes to advanced data recovery capabilities.

 6Other notable recovery features FineYou can use Data Rescue to create a byte-to-byte copy of any storage device, among other things.